How To Permanently Delete your Instagram Account – 2020

 How Do I Permanently Delete My Instagram Account?

-- Re-enter your account password in the blank provided.
+Re-enter your account password in the blank provided when prompted.

 Disable Your Instagram Account